La Chacarita Cemetery: History

 British rail company Buenos Aires Western Railway was commissioned to build a 6-km length line from the Buenos Aires downtown to the cemetery.
 It was nicknamed tren fúnebre and departed from Av.
 Corrientes and Ecuador (Bermejo station, a huge shed where the coffins were loaded).
-It had two sops, the first on Medrano street and the other on Ministro Inglés street (today Av.
+It had two stops, the first on Medrano street and the other on Ministro Inglés street (today Av.
 Scalabrini Ortiz) where the train loaded more coffins.
 Workshops were on Corrientes and Pueyrredón streets and they served as terminus for a short time.

-Works (that had a cost of m$n 2,2 million) were directed by French engineer Augusto Ringuelet who finished it on 11 April.
+Construction which cost of m$n 2,2 million was directed by French engineer Augusto Ringuelet who finished it on 11 April.
 Trains were pulled by La Porteña, the locomotive that had served in the inauguration of the Argentine railway network in 1857.
 The last wagon was occupied by dead relatives.
 The service had a frequency of 2 trains per day.
 Between February and June, more than 15,000 people died.